banzaicloud/one-eye-docs/docs/overview.md

 One Eye provides a simple way to enable SSL encryption between the components of your logging infrastructure, and automates its management using cert-manager: it creates the custom resources required for TLS certificates, and renews the configuration of Fluentd and Fluent Bit accordingly.

-## Multicluster support
+## Multicluster metrics

-One Eye allows you to attach multiple peer clusters to a central observer cluster to make your logs and metrics available centrally, and store in object storage in a cost and storage-efficient way.
+One Eye allows you to attach multiple peer clusters to a central observer cluster to make your metrics available centrally, and store in object storage in a cost and storage-efficient way.
 One Eye automates several steps of connecting and maintaining the peer clusters, making it possible to operate your monitoring infrastructure with a low overhead.

 <!-- FIXME: Figure, link -->